Hollywood blacklist: Break (1957–present)

 Jules Dassin was one of the first to successfully defy the blacklist.
 Although he was named by Edward Dmytryk and Frank Tuttle in spring 1951, Dassin still managed to direct in December 1952 the Broadway play Two's Company with Bette Davis.
 In June 1956, his French-made film Rififi opened at the Fine Arts Theater in New York and stayed for 20 weeks.

 A key figure in bringing an end to blacklisting was John Henry Faulk.
 Host of an afternoon comedy radio show, Faulk was a leftist active in the American Federation of Television and Radio Artists union.
 He was scrutinized by AWARE, Inc., a private firm that examined individuals for signs of "disloyalty" and Communist sympathies.
 Marked by AWARE as unfit, Faulk was fired by CBS Radio.
 Almost alone among blacklisting's victims, he decided to sue AWARE.
 Though his case which began in 1957 dragged through the courts for years, the suit itself was an important symbol of the building resistance to the status quo.

 The initial cracks in the blacklist were evident on television, specifically at CBS.
 In 1957, blacklisted actor Norman Lloyd was hired by Alfred Hitchcock as an associate producer for the anthology series Alfred Hitchcock Presents, then entering its third season on the network.
 On November 30, 1958, a live CBS production of Wonderful Town, based on short stories written by then-Communist Ruth McKenney, appeared with the proper writing credit of blacklisted Edward Chodorov, along with his literary partner, Joseph Fields.
 The following year, actress Betty Hutton insisted that blacklisted composer Jerry Fielding must be hired as musical director for her new series, also on CBS.

+Many of those who refused to cooperate with the HUAC hearings faced consequences that were more permanent than others.
+While most experienced professional isolation, there were cases that led to the end of their career in the entertainment industry.
+Hollywood Ten member Albert Maltz faced prison time following his testimony that landed him on the blacklist.
+Maltz’s career never recovered coming out of the era of McCarthyism.
+Writer, radio figure, and known Communist Party activist who was listed in Red Channels, Dashiell Hammett had his radio show canceled and served time for contempt of court.
+Books Hammett had published were no longer in print, and he ended his political affiliation ten years before his passing.